pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_storage-and-playback.md

 ## Fetch history

 ##### Requires Message Persistence
+Enable Message Persistence for your key in the Admin Portal.

 Fetch historical messages from one or more channels.
-Use IncludeMessageActions to include message actions.
+Use `IncludeMessageActions` to include message actions.

-Ordering and range:
+Ordering and ranges:
-- Only start: returns messages older than start (exclusive).
+- Only `start`: returns messages older than the `start` timetoken.
-- Only end: returns messages from end (inclusive) and newer.
+- Only `end`: returns messages from that `end` timetoken and newer.
-- Both start and end: returns messages within the range, inclusive of end.
+- Both `start` and `end`: returns messages in that range (inclusive of `end`).

 Limits:
 - Single channel: up to 100 messages.
 - Multiple channels (up to 500): up to 25 per channel.
-- If more match, page iteratively by adjusting start.
+- With `IncludeMessageActions=true`: limited to one channel and 25 messages.
+- Page with iterative calls using the `start` timetoken.
+Truncated responses include a `more` property.

 ### Method(s)